amal123618/task_2/README.md

 Idempotent – sending the same request multiple times gives the same result.

-Example: PUT /users/1 → updates the user with ID 1.  set this into pdf
+Example: PUT /users/1 → updates the user with ID 1.